 If you took out luggage insurance, it might cover searching and tracking the bag.
 In this case you only need to fill in the PIR and your insurance company will take care of the rest.

-According to current legislation, airlines have 21 days to find lost luggage.
-If your bag isn't found after this time, you can request compensation.
-To do this, you'll need to show the PIR, the bag's tag (the sticker you get when you check in your luggage), a printed off boarding pass (if you have it), and a copy of your ID document.
+If your bag isn’t located after 21 days, you can request compensation.
+To do this, you’ll need to show the PIR and the bag tag (the sticker you get when you check in your luggage).